Tachograph Systems: What You Need To Know

 Drivers use a smart ID card to record their activity status.
 They put this into the tachograph, which then automatically records the data that shows what they’ve been doing.

 With analogue tachographs being more prone to human error than digital ones, it’s in the interest of business owners and managers to invest in software rather than take the risk of using manual systems.
+This is because it’s the obligation of these individuals to guarantee that the correct data is recorded about their drivers.

 There’s a wide range of tachograph analysis software available to fleet businesses.